Talesoft/tale-jade/README.md

 Tale Jade is actively used and developed in many projects and is improved constantly.

-We don't stick to the Jade-convention, but we'll always provide compatibility to Node.js Jade to help reducing confusion.
+It doesn't stick to the Jade-convention, but it will always provide compatibility to Node.js Jade to help reducing confusion.

-We love Jade, we love PHP, we love Node.js and we love the official and original Jade-contributors.
+I love Jade, I love PHP, I love Node.js and I love the official and original Jade-contributors.

 **Planned features:**
 - [x] Command line tools